chrisharper/libvirt-usb/README.md

     1344/237/232:print_server
     *:desktop

-the * wildcard will match all USB devices plugged into the host and bind them to the given guest.
+The * wildcard will match all USB devices plugged into the host and bind them to the given guest.

+If there are no matches the device is passed through to the host as normal.

 PRODUCT can be gotten using udevadm and plugging or removing the device and VIRT_HOST_NAME is the name of the guest in virsh list :